goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

 Create a page template
 ~~~~~~~~~~~~~~~~~~~~~~

-First you need to create a page template file inside your pacakge.
+First you need to create a page template file inside your package.
 You can save it as ``src/mynamespace/main/helloworld.pt``, with the
 following content::